 The essential problem with her premise is that in the course of its reinvention of itself over the last century, its encouragement of a thousand flowers to bloom, the blues has already hooked up with some of the forms that her examples quote as elements in their sound.
 Maybe the artists she mentions offer a different slant, and good on these explorers for their travels, but let's not kid ourselves that they are boldly going where no artist has gone before.
 Indeed one of the defining characteristics of the blues is that its connectedness to many forms of popular western music is already wired in - it doesn't take much thought to realise that it sits at the nexus of not just gospel and jazz, or other black genres such as soul and funk, but also rock'n'roll, rockabilly, blues-rock, country, folk, Americana and even bluegrass.

 Which raises another question.
 Just because something is new doesn't necessarily mean it's good.
 No harm to Benjamin Booker, but I'm not convinced he's a breakthrough blues performer.
 The opening track on his album, 'Violent Shiver', sounds like nothing so much as Stiff Little Fingers.
-This may account for the enthusiasm of his label boss Geoff Travis, of Rough Trade, but doesn't necessarily make it original, and if it's any good it's not really much to do with a blues influence.
+This may account for the enthusiasm of his label boss Geoff Travis, of Rough Trade, but doesn't necessarily make it original, and I'm not convinced it betrays much of a blues influence.
 Have a listen to Tim Timebomb doing 'Sixteen Tons' or 'St James Infirmary', on the other hand , and you'll hear a good example of punk inflected blues.
 Those are covers, rather than original?
-Okay, so try out the 2009 album The Disco Outlaw by Jack-O and the Tennessee Tearjerkers (aka Jack Yarber) which strikes me as a much more satisfying example of 'new wave blues'.
+Okay, so try out the 2009 album The Disco Outlaw by Jack-O and the Tennessee Tearjerkers (aka Memphis maverick Jack Yarber, aka Jack Oblivian of The Oblivians) which strikes me as a much more satisfying example of 'new wave blues'.

 Thumbs up to Laura Barton for giving some airtime to contemporary blues.
 But let's not try to insist that because something is new - if indeed it is new - it must be good, because it ain't necessarily so.
 The blues will progress anyway, it always does.
 And by the same token, let's not overlook something great simply because it isn't out of left field.